timhagn/gatsby-background-image/README.md

 | `placeholderClassName` | `string`            | A class that is passed to the placeholder img element         |
 | `imgStyle`             | `object`            | Spread into the default styles of the actual img element

+## Handling of Remaining props

+After every available prop is handled, the remaining ones get cleaned up and spread into the `<BackgroundImage />`'s container element.
+This way you can "safely" add every ARIA or `data-*` attribute you might need without having to use `gatsby-image`'s `itemProp` ; ).

 ## Contributing

 Everyone is more than welcome to contribute to this little package!
+Docs, Reviews, Testing, Code - whatever you want to add, just go for it : ).
 So have a look at our [CONTRIBUTING](CONTRIBUTING.md) file and give it a go.
 Thanks in advance!